ldynia/archcolider/README.md

 # Context, background and scope

 A brief description of [business background, the scope](Business%20goal%20and%20scope.md#the-business-goal) of the system in the existing environment and [out of scope elements](Business%20goal%20and%20scope.md#out-of-scope).
+In this section we tried to group functional requirement into initial groups, document metrics provided and define out of scope items early.

 # Constraints